khval/kittyMusiCraft.library/README.md

   St Pause

-    Puse playback, you can start playback with St Resume.
+    Pause playback, you can start playback with St Resume.

 If you find any problem please report this in the bugtracker.
 The commands that are not implemented will return an error.